Use a condom every time!

-- Inner condoms or sometimes referred to as female condoms are a great alternative to traditional condoms and allows the receptive partner to have more control over whether or not a condom is used.
+- Internal condoms, or sometimes referred to as female condoms, are a great alternative to traditional condoms and allows the receptive partner to have more control over whether or not a condom is used.

 - These condoms can be used for vaginal or anal sex.

 How to insert for vaginal or anal sex

 - To insert for vaginal sex use, squeeze the “insertion” (inner ring) in the middle, making an 8 shape, then insert pinched portion just into the vagina, next insert finger(s) inside the condom to place further in the body and secure.
 When inserted properly, about one inch of the outer ring will hang outside the body, then intercourse can begin. then

 - For anal sex be sure to REMOVE the inner “insertion” ring to avoid potential complications with becoming lodged in the intestines.
 Insertion for anal sex can easily be done by placing the condom on the partner’s penis or sex toy and then being slowly inserted by penetration.